Nimsters/2022.djangoday.dk/content/_index.md

 ---
-title: "Welcome - Django Day Copenhagen 2021"
+title: "Welcome - Django Day Copenhagen 2022"
-date: "2021-07-07"
+date: "2021-11-29"
-description: "Djangonauts from in and around Denmark are meeting up for the second edition of Django Day Copenhagen, September 24th 2021"
+description: "Djangonauts from in and around Denmark are meeting up for the second edition of Django Day Copenhagen, TBA"
 draft: false

 ---

-# Postponed ⏭️
+# Standby...

-Django Day 2021 has been postponed to April/May 2022.

-At a critical juncture in our planning, we have sold too few tickets.
-To why we have this few tickets sold we can only speculate...
-One thing is sure, we will find a way to ensure that future events are communicated louder.
+We are looking to secure a venue and will announce the dates soon.

 ## Are you coming in 2022?